kosso/TiHTML/README.md

 # TiHTML
-Encode/decode HTML special charters and entities.
+Encode/decode HTML special characters and entities and more...

 Implementation of https://github.com/mwaterfall/MWFeedParser/blob/master/Classes/NSString%2BHTML.m as an Appcelerator Titanium iOS module.